 Exam Re-Test Policy

-If you did not pass the CWCA, CWS, or CWSP exam and would like to re-test, please submit this form to the ABWM office a minimum of 15 business days prior to your desired testing date.
-Candidates who wish to retake an exam must wait 30 days after their previous exam date before their new three-month eligiblity window begins.
-Candidates may submit a Re-Test Application Form prior to the end of the 30-day waiting period; the new three-month eligibility window will start 30 days after their previous exam date.
+If you did not pass the CWCA, CWS, or CWSP exam and would like to re-test, please submit a re-test application online a minimum of 15 business days prior to your desired testing date.
+Candidates who wish to retake an exam must wait 30 days after their previous exam date before their new three-month eligibility window begins.
+Candidates may submit a Re-Test Application prior to the end of the 30-day waiting period; the new three-month eligibility window will start 30 days after their previous exam date.
 Candidates who wish to re-test more than three times will need to provide documentation of 20 CEUs in wound care for each exam attempt.
 Candidates may submit a Re-Test Application to retake an exam for up to 2 years from their original exam date.

 Maintaining Your Certification

 You must renew your ABWM certification annually in order to keep it active.
 Renewals are due by the end of January of each year.
 The renewal fee is $150.00.
 In addition to the renewal fee, a minimum of six (6) hours of continuing education in the field of wound management are required each year to stay certified.
 This information should be documented in the ABWM account prior to the annual renewal deadline.
 Your continuing education must be completed each calendar year.